AntonyJR/Hands-On-Labs/ERP-Integration-Patterns/html/markdown/erp-event/ERP-POEventToVBCS-LabGuide.md

 2.  **Else – Flow**

-    Hover on the wiring next to “Otherwise “ activity and Select VBCS\_REST\_CON\_\<ClassId\>\_\<StudentId\> connection
+    Hover on the wiring next to “Otherwise “ Action and Select VBCS\_REST\_CON\_\<ClassId\>\_\<StudentId\> connection

     <img src="media/image53.png" style="width:5.7546in;height:3.23982in" />